Wilhelm Liebknecht: Gotha unity congress and the Anti-Socialist Laws

 While Liebknecht and Bebel were in prison, the pressures for a merger between the SDAP and the Lassallean ADAV intensified.
 After his release in 1874, Liebknecht became the principal architect of the unification.
 The unity congress was held in Gotha in May 1875.
 Liebknecht was the main author of the Gotha Program, which brought the two factions together into the unified Socialist Workers' Party of Germany (SAP).
 The program was a compromise, incorporating Lassallean ideas such as state aid for producers' cooperatives and the "iron law of wages".
 Liebknecht, however, successfully added a stronger commitment to working-class internationalism than was in the original draft.
 The program was sharply criticized by Karl Marx in his Critique of the Gotha Program.
 Liebknecht defended the merger, arguing that achieving party unity was of paramount importance.
 For him, the adoption of a democratic party organization, which ended the Lassallean dictatorial structure, was a more decisive victory than any programmatic concession.

 Depiction of the dissolution of a SAP assembly in Leipzig under the Anti-Socialist Laws, 1881.
 Liebknecht is standing, second from the left.

 In 1878, Bismarck used two assassination attempts on Kaiser Wilhelm I as a pretext to introduce the Anti-Socialist Laws, which effectively outlawed the SAP.
 The law banned all socialist organizations and publications, and subjected socialists to police harassment and deportation.
 The party leadership, including Liebknecht, initially responded by officially dissolving the party.
 However, the party continued to operate underground, and Liebknecht used his position as a Reichstag deputy—a position which granted him immunity from prosecution—to maintain the party's structure and voice.
 In a Reichstag speech, he declared, "Freedom has been outlawed together with us ... the sacrifice of freedom will be made.
 Let the responsibility for this step fall upon them who are performing it."
 In 1879, he helped establish the party's clandestine organ, Der Sozialdemokrat, published in Zurich and smuggled into Germany.

 During the period of the Anti-Socialist Laws, the party faced internal divisions.
 A radical, anarchist-leaning faction led by Johann Most advocated for a turn to violent revolution.
 At the same time, a moderate tendency emerged that favored a more reformist course.
 Liebknecht, along with Bebel, successfully navigated these conflicts.
 At the secret party congress in Wyden, Switzerland, in 1880, Most was expelled from the party.
-Throughout the 1880s, Liebknecht played the role of a conciliator, working to hold the party together and prevent a schism between the radical and moderate wings of the party.
+Throughout the 1880s, Liebknecht played the role of a conciliator, working to hold the party together and prevent a schism between its radical and moderate wings.